Huskyeder/stackato-doc/user/deploy/orgs-spaces.rst

 Org Roles
 ^^^^^^^^^

-* Manager: Can invite/manage users, select/change the plan, establish
-  spending limits
+* Manager: Can add/remove Spaces and Domains, edit the roles of Org members, and change the name of the Org

 * Billing Manager: Can edit/change the billing account info, payment info

-* Auditor: View only access to all org and space info, settings, reports
+* Auditor: View-only access to all org and space info, settings, reports

 Space Roles
 ^^^^^^^^^^^

-* Space Manager: Can invite/manage users, enable features for a given space
+* Space Manager: Can add/remove Org members to the space (as managers, developers or auditors) and rename the space.
+Inherits developer permissions.

 * Space Developer: Can create, delete, manage applications and services, full access to all usage reports and logs